hapax/hapax.github.io/assets/simple-physics.md

 ---

 **January 6, 2020.** *Physics is often presented as the most arcane and mathematically impenetrable of natural sciences.
-Here, we illustrate how simple physical ideas, back up by pre-calculus mathematics, can be awesomely powerful.*
+Here, we show how simple physical ideas and a dash of pre-calculus mathematics can be awesomely powerful.*

 ### Contents